shopsys/shopsys/docs/project/start-building-your-application.md

 # Start Building Your Application

-Installation of Shopsys Platform is complete and now you can start building your application.
+Installation of Shopsys Platform is complete, and now you can start building your application.
-Here are first steps you should start with.
+Here are the first steps you should start with.

 !!! note